buzden/deptycheck/docs-aigen/cumulated/12_Derivation_Tuning.md

 - Tuning works *with* default strategies, not against them
 - User instructions take precedence over automatic analysis
 - Compile-time discovery ensures efficiency

+The Generator Tuning interfaces, `GenOrderTuning` and `ProbabilityTuning`, provide powerful control panels for users to fine-tune the automatic derivation of generators in `DepTyCheck`.
+By implementing these interfaces for specific constructors, you can precisely control the order in which arguments are generated (crucial for dependent types) and assign custom probabilities to constructor choices, allowing for more targeted and efficient property-based testing.
+This prevents common problems like generating impossible values and helps you focus your testing efforts on important or rare cases.

 ### The Power of Strategic Control